X9hRRDys/latex-labeler/readme.md

       (define-key YaTeX-mode-map (kbd "C-c C-t p") #'latex-labeler-change-prefix-and-update))
     ```

--   You can add math environments to be labeld.
+-   You can add math environments to be labeled.
 If you want to label
     equations within a math environment `\begin{newenv}` ...
     `\end{newenv}`, configure it as follows: